-As per the IDP, the Bow River valley is interpreted as a Regional Asset due to the presence and concentration of several key existing features and activities, such as wildlife habitat, Indigenous significance, native landscapes, riparian zones, drainages and wetlands, Floodway, Flood Fringe, escarpment, view sheds, and dark skies.
+As per the IDP, the Bow River valley is interpreted as a Regional Asset due to the presence and concentration of several key existing features and activities, such as wildlife habitat, Indigenous significance, native landscapes, riparian zones, drainages and wetlands, Floodway, Flood Fringe, escarpment, viewsheds, and dark skies.
 These assets provide a diversity of interconnected benefits and ecosystem services to The City, Foothills County, and the region as a whole.
 The collective value of these features merits a greater level of consideration and analysis when evaluating land use activities and development proposals within the Bow River valley.

-- 2. Development proposals within and adjacent to the Bow River valley should take into consideration the environmental/biophysical, recreational and cultural benefits provided by the Bow River valley when considering land use activities and development proposals. - 3.
-Planned amenities such as the regional pathways, green corridor, pedestrian connections, and Bow River Access Site / day use area, should be sensitive to protecting or enhancing the key existing features of the Bow River valley while leveraging their collective value as a Regional Asset.
+- Development proposals within and adjacent to the Bow River valley should take into consideration the environmental/biophysical, recreational and cultural benefits it provides when considering land use activities and development proposals. - Planned amenities such as the Regional Pathways, green corridor, pedestrian connections, and Bow River Access Site and Day Use Area, should be sensitive to protecting or enhancing the key existing features of the Bow River valley while leveraging their collective value as a Regional Asset.